FAU-LAP/suitcase_nomad_camels/README.md

 # Changelog

+### 0.4.6

+Changes:

+- variable signals now return dictionaries and not namedtuples (for NOMAD CAMELS starting with version 1.8.0).
+CAMELS suitcase can now handle these changes.

 ### 0.4.5
 Fixes:
 - events with more than one reading can now also be processed (e.g. for flyers)